 Vicenza, Breganze.
 Leave Verona for the beautiful little city of Vicenza, architecturally the noblest and most homogenous in northern Italy, much of its fabric consisting of Renaissance palaces.
 Andrea Palladio spent most of his life here, and his buildings include the town hall (Basilica Palladiana) and an epoch-making theatre (Teatro Olimpico).
 Continue to the lovely hilltop town of Asolo where the next four nights are spent.

 Mazzorbo.
 Drive to the coast and cross the lagoon by motoscafo (water-taxi) to the island of Mazzorbo, with wide vistas of breathtaking stillness.
 Visit the beautiful orti (kitchen gardens) of the acclaimed Venissa restaurant (1-star Michelin), taste wine produced from grapes grown here, and lunch.
-Fly from Venice, returning to Gatwick at c.
-7.00pm.
+Fly from Venice, returning to London Heathrow at c.
+7.30pm.

-Due Torri Hotel, Verona: luxurious 5-star, excellently located in the historic centre.
+Hotel NH Collection Palazzo Verona, Verona: luxurious 5-star, excellently located in the historic centre.
 Single rooms are doubles for sole use.
 Hotel Al Sole, Asolo: small 5-star hotel, full of charm, with wonderful views from the terrace and a good restaurant.
 Rooms are a variety of sizes, and some are on the top floor with sloping ceilings.
 Single rooms have French beds.